georgebohnisch/redoubt/README.md

 ## Extension

-Redoubt has a built-in User class, but if you want to extend it to use on your own, either extend `Greggilbert\Redoubt\User\EloquentUser` or implement the `Greggilbert\Redoubt\User\UserInterface` interface.
+Redoubt has a built-in User class, but if you want to extend it to use on your own, either extend `Georgebohnisch\Redoubt\User\EloquentUser` or implement the `Georgebohnisch\Redoubt\User\UserInterface` interface.
 You'll also need to publish the config for the package and change the user model listed there.